Clinehens Organic Farm

 Tom and Mary Klein & Sons Organic Farm

 Tom and Mary make the distinction that organic farming is a cause.
-And that’s why they are among a few farmers out there who are devoted to growing landrace (heirloom) crops, like Wapsie Valley Corn, ground fresh in our Grits, Polenta, and Corn Meal; the Red Fife Wheat ground into our Flour and Cereal, as well as Einkorn, Spelt, and Emmer.
-The Klein family has been growing grains and beans on their family farm for 20+ years.
-Tom's a former industrial arts teacher.
-Mary was a business teacher and school treasurer.
-Both served in the Peace Corps in Malaysia.
-They have three children.
+And that’s why they are among a few farmers out there who are devoted to growing landrace (heirloom) crops, like Wapsie Valley Corn, which we grind into our Grits, Polenta, and Corn Meal; the Red Fife Wheat ground into our Flour and Cereal, as well as Einkorn, Spelt, and Emmer.
+The Klein family has been growing grains and beans on their family farm for 20+ years, on the ancestral lands of the Myaamia and Peora Nations.
+Both Tom and Mary served in the Peace Corps in Malaysia.
+They have three adult children.